ender-js/Ender/README.md

 Ender.js
 --------
 an open, powerful, next level JavaScript library composed of application agnostic submodules wrapped in a slick intuitive interface.
-At only 8k Ender can help you build anything from small prototypes to providing a solid base for large-scale rich applications on mobile and desktop applications.
+At only 8k Ender can help you build anything from small prototypes to providing a solid base for large-scale rich applications on desktop and mobile devices.
 Inside Ender you get

   * a powerful [Class system](https://github.com/ded/klass)